 Q8.
 How much has been spent dealing with this issue?

 A8.
-Costs associated with PFOS contamination have totalled circa £7.4m which can be broken down as follows:
+Costs associated with PFOS contamination have totalled circa £7.5m as at Q4 2018, which can be broken down as follows:

 includes engineering costs of installing & monitoring boreholes, ongoing sampling and Analytical